Gweru-Tech/Simple-Comp9/README.md

 - `PORT`: Server port (defaults to 3000, automatically set by Render.com)

-## 📱 Screenshots
+## 📱 Mobile Support

-The application features:
-- Clean, modern interface with gradient background
-- Large, easy-to-read display
-- Responsive button layout
-- Mobile-friendly design
+- Fully responsive design works on all devices
-- Real-time calculation preview
+- Touch-friendly interface for mobile users
+- Optimized dashboard for small screens

+## 🔒 Security Features

+- Input sanitization for uploaded content
+- File system access restrictions
+- Domain validation and uniqueness checks
+- Safe file serving with proper headers

+## 📊 Storage System

+- **File-based storage**: Websites stored as HTML files
+- **JSON mapping**: Domain-to-file mapping in `domains.json`
+- **Automatic cleanup**: Files removed when domains are deleted
+- **Scalable architecture**: Easy to migrate to database storage

 ## 🚨 Troubleshooting

 ### Common Issues

-1. **Port Already in Use**:
-   - The app automatically uses the PORT environment variable
-   - Locally, change the port with: `PORT=3001 npm start`

-2. **Build Fails on Render**:
+1. **Upload Fails**:
-   - Check that all dependencies are in `package.json`
+   - Check HTML syntax
-   - Ensure Node.js version is >= 14.0.0
+   - Ensure JSON is properly formatted

-3. **App Not Responding**:
+   - Verify file size limits (50MB max)

+2. **Domain Not Accessible**:
-   - Check the `/health` endpoint
+   - Check if the site was uploaded successfully
+   - Verify the domain format
-   - Review Render.com logs for errors
+   - Check server logs for errors

+3. **Dashboard Not Loading**:
+   - Ensure the server is running
+   - Check browser console for JavaScript errors
+   - Verify all static files are accessible

 ### Getting Help

-- Check Render.com dashboard for deployment logs
+- Check the browser console for JavaScript errors
+- Review server logs for backend issues
-- Verify all files are pushed to GitHub
+- Ensure all files are properly deployed
-- Ensure `package.json` has correct start script
+- Verify Render.com build and deployment logs

+## 🔮 Future Enhancements

+Consider adding these features to enhance the platform:

+- **Custom Domains**: Allow users to connect their own domains
+- **Database Storage**: Move from file-based to database storage
+- **User Authentication**: Add user accounts and login system
+- **SSL Certificates**: Automatic HTTPS for all hosted sites
+- **Analytics Dashboard**: Detailed visitor analytics and insights
+- **File Upload**: Support for uploading files via drag-and-drop
+- **Templates**: Pre-built website templates for quick deployment
+- **Collaboration**: Multi-user support for team projects

 ## 📄 License

-MIT License - Feel free to use this project for learning or as a template for your own applications.
+MIT License - Feel free to use this project for learning or as a foundation for your own hosting platform.

 ## 🤝 Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
+4. Test thoroughly
-4. Submit a pull request
+5. Submit a pull request

 ## 📞 Support